pcfx-devel/PC-FX_Info/FX_Controllers/README.md

 ### Multitap

-The multitap was a peripheral which was never sold at retail, despite being designed, and having clear specifications in the developers manuals.
+The multitap was a peripheral which was never sold at retail, despite having been designed, and having clear specifications in the developers manuals.

 In the event that a multi-tap is present, a sequence of 5 joyport scans should have the multi-tap